highway-to-urhell/highway-to-urhell/README.md

 ### H2H - NodeJS

-For an application NodeJS we work actually with Nashorn for integration
+We are working with Nashorn to fully support NodeJS application.
+Supported frameworks are
 * Express - NodeJS (in progress)
 * SailJS - NodeJS (in progress)

-Whatever the technology if you want centralize the results, monitore in live each entry point and save the data you can use H2H-Web (see docs)
+Whatever the technology, if you want centralize the results, you can live monitor results (entry points) and save data.
+Please have a look to h2hell-web.

 ## H2H - Web

-H2H-Web is a web application for
+H2H-Web is a web application designed to
-* Display the all entries path for each application
+* Display all entry paths for each application
-* Monitoring activity for each entry point
+* Monitor activity for each entry point
-* Save each pentesting.
+* Save each pentesting

 Demo : http://62.210.222.197:8180/h2hell-web/

 Tips :
-* Launch display the real application
+* Launch real application : "Launch app" icon
-* Stat display all entries path
+* "See statistics" to have a precise view of all detected entry points

 ## Build Java Agent